Section 8 Housing Choice Voucher FAQ

 Q: When will I receive a voucher?
 What is the Waiting List screening process?

 A: You’ll receive a voucher when you’re at the top of the list and a voucher is available.
 Vouchers are only available when one is no longer in use by a current voucher-holder.
 When your application is near the top of the list, you will receive the full application packet.
-If you do not have a residency preference, you will have an indeterminate wait and may never near the top of the waiting list.
 Complete the full application packet, called the "Initial Declaration," and gather the requested documents to bring to your applicant interview.
 Section 8 applicants are briefed during their time on the waiting list prior to receiving their voucher.

 Q: What do you mean, “Preference”?